By Holly Bortfeld

-Organic foods are produced according to certain production standards determined by the United States Department of Agriculture (USDA), specifically, its National Organic Program (NOP).
-For crops, it means they were grown without the use of conventional pesticides, artificial fertilizers, human waste or sewage sludge, and that they were processed without ionizing radiation or food additives.
+Organic foods are produced according to certain standards determined by the United States Department of Agriculture (USDA), specifically, its National Organic Program (NOP).
+For crops, it means they were grown without the use of conventional pesticides, artificial fertilizers, human waste, or sewage sludge, and that they were processed without ionizing radiation or food additives.
 For animals, it means they were reared without the routine use of antibiotics and without the use of growth hormones.
 In most countries, organic produce must not be genetically modified.

 Read more in the Toxins In Food and Environment article.

 Here are websites to help you find local farmers and growers with organic products: